 This raises another point: the location.
 Keep the CTA, especially if it’s for a subscriber list, at the top of your sidebar.
 You can also put it in the content itself and at the end.
 Give your visitor plenty of opportunity to click on it.

-If your website header allows for it, add it to your header as well.
+If your website header allows for it, add it there as well.

 There are also slide-in or pop-up CTA elements.
 I’m not crazy about these and don’t use them – I think they’re intrusive and annoying.
 However, if you believe you can achieve a higher conversion rate with it, give it a try.

-Next, make the text in the CTA short, sweet, and CLEAR (very easy to understand).
+Next, make the CTA text short, sweet, and CLEAR (very easy to understand).

 You want to make it motivating.
 It should also be actionable.
 Use action verbs with a time element: Download Now, Get Started Today, Buy Now.